Let’s face it, for most of us, our mortgage (or rent) is likely the most expensive thing that we pay for every month.

 It is possible, and many people are doing it.
-I decided to research some of the best ways to live mortgage (or rent)-free or at a reduced cost, and compile my findings into one great resource.
-Some of these suggestions are for places you could live while you rent out your home to cover the mortgage.
+I decided to research some of the best ways to live mortgage free or at a reduced cost, and compile my findings into one great resource.

 If you live in a home with extra rooms, you can rent them out on Airbnb to make some extra money to cover your expenses.
 We have friends who built a suite in their basement just for this purpose, and it has been very lucrative.
 They earn more with AirBNB than they ever did with a regular monthly rental.
 And if your tenant sucks, they’ll be gone in a couple of days!